 🕵️♂️ Breach Village

-The internet is filled with hidden vulnerabilities — not just in systems, but in the way sensitive information is handled, published, and overlooked.
+The internet is filled with hidden vulnerabilities, not just in systems, but in the way sensitive information is handled, published, routed, and overlooked.
 Privacy issues are not confined to made-up hacker stories or simulated environments.
-They exist right now on the real internet, and many people don’t even know how to spot them, let alone report them responsibly.
+Covert infrastructure, exposed data, weak operational security, and tunnel abuse exist right now on the real internet, and many people do not know how to spot them, preserve evidence, or report them responsibly.

 This CTF is built differently.
-Instead of chasing fantasy exploits or solving puzzles from a movie plot, Breach Village is about practical skills and real-world awareness — the kind that can help protect people and make a difference.
+Instead of chasing fantasy exploits or solving puzzles from a movie plot, Breach Village focuses on practical skills and real-world awareness, the kind that can help protect people and make a difference.

 🔐 Two Tracks.
 One Goal.